Ayanna Howard: Career

-She joined Georgia Tech in 2005 as an associate professor and the founder of the HumAnS lab.
+In 2005, she joined Georgia Tech as an associate professor and founder of the Human-Automation Systems (Humans) lab.
 She has also served as the associate director of research for Georgia Tech's Institute for Robotics and Intelligent Machines and as chair of the multidisciplinary robotics Ph.D. program at Georgia Tech.
-In 2017 she became the chair of the School of Interactive Computing at Georgia Tech.
+In 2017, she became the chair of the School of Interactive Computing at Georgia Tech.

-In 2008, she received worldwide attention for her SnoMote robots, designed to study the impact of global warming on the Antarctic ice shelves.
+In 2008, Howard received worldwide attention for her SnoMote robots, designed to study the impact of global warming on the Antarctic ice shelves.
 In 2013, she founded Zyrobotics, which has released their first suite of therapy and educational products for children with special needs.

-Howard has authored 250 publications in refereed journals and conferences, including serving as co-editor/co-author of more than a dozen books and/or book chapters.
-She has also been awarded four patents and has given over 140 invited talks and/or keynotes.
+Howard has authored 250 publications in reputable journals and conferences, including serving as co-editor/co-author of more than a dozen books and book chapters.
+She has also received four patents and given over 140 invited talks and keynotes.
 She is a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and the Institute of Electrical and Electronics Engineers (IEEE).
 Among her many honors, Howard received the Computer Research Association's A. Nico Habermann Award and the Richard A. Tapia Achievement Award.

-In a 2020 interview on Marketplace, Howard outlined the ways in which companion robots would fill the gap left by social distancing as a result of the COVID-19 pandemic in the United States.
+In a 2020 interview on Marketplace, Howard outlined how companion robots could alleviate the effects of social distancing caused by the COVID-19 pandemic in the United States.

-On November 30, 2020, the Columbus Dispatch reported Howard has been named the next dean of the College of Engineering at Ohio State University, to begin March 1, pending approval by the board of trustees.
-On March 1, 2021, Howard assumed the role becoming the first woman to hold the position.
+On November 30, 2020, the Columbus Dispatch reported that Howard would become the next dean of the College of Engineering at Ohio State University on March 1, pending approval by the board of trustees.
+On March 1, 2021, she assumed this role, becoming the first woman to hold the position.

-In 2021, Ayanna Howard received the Athena Lecturer Award from Association for Computing Machinery (ACM) for her Contributions to Robotics, AI and Broadening Participation in Computing.
+In 2021, Howard received the Athena Lecturer Award from Association for Computing Machinery (ACM) for her Contributions to Robotics, AI and Broadening Participation in Computing.
 In June 2022, Howard was elected a trustee of Brown University.

 Research

 Howard's research interests include human-robot interaction, assistive/rehabilitation robotics, science-driven/field robotics, and perception, learning, and reasoning.

 Howard's research and published works span across various topics in robotics and AI, including intelligent learning, virtual reality for rehabilitation and robotics in the role of pediatric therapy.
 Her research is highlighted by her focus on technology development for intelligent agents that must interact with and in a human-centered world.
-This work, which addresses issues of human-robot interaction, learning, and autonomous control, has resulted in more than 200 peer-reviewed publications.
+Her work, which addresses issues of human-robot interaction, learning, and autonomous control, has resulted in more than 200 peer-reviewed publications.

 Honors and awards

 Howard's numerous accomplishments have been documented in more than a dozen featured articles.
 In 2003, she was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.
 She was featured in Time magazine's "Rise of the Machines" article in 2004.
-She was also featured in the USA Today Science & Space article.
+She was also featured in a USA Today Science & Space article.

-Some of Howard's awards include:
+Some of Howard's notable awards include: